Help for Individuals & Families affected by COVID-19

 - You have less than $10,000 savings in the bank.

-- Willing to sign an attestation confirming your situation to the items above.
+- You are willing to sign an attestation confirming your situation to the items above.

-The Pinellas COVID Cares Fund was established by the Pinellas County Government allocated from the CARES Act & COVID Cares Fund by the United Way Suncoast from donors.
+The Pinellas CARES Fund was established by the Pinellas County Government with money from the federal CARES Act.

 What expenses can i get help with?